 Pursuant to Section 4 of the model code set forth in 2 Cal.
 Code of Regs. §18730(b), each designated employee set forth in the Appendix shall file a Statement of Economic Interests ("Form 700") with the Secretary of the Corporation.
 Upon receipt of the statements of the members of the Board of Directors, the Secretary shall make and retain copies and forward the originals of these statements to the FPPC.
 Statements for all other designated employees shall be retained by the Secretary.

-institution authorized by the Board Alsors of the County of San Diego CMAS J. PASTUSZKA erit of the Board of Supervisors Deputy Clerk
+Assort of the County of San Diego

+Assort of the County of San Diego

+Assort of the Board

+Assort of the Board of Supervisors

+By Deputy Cerk

 APPENDIX TO CONFLICT OF INTEREST CODE OF GOMPERS PREPARATORY ACADEMY

 Preamble